 Funder: Office of the Assistant Secretary for Health

-Summary: Funds community-based projects to increase underrepresented populations’ participation in lupus clinical trials, focusing on awareness, referral, screening, enrollment, and retention.
+Summary: Supports integrated, community-based models to increase participation of underrepresented populations in lupus clinical trials, focusing on awareness, referral, screening, enrollment, and retention.